Numb (U2 song): Composition

 "Numb" runs for 4:20 (4 minutes, 20 seconds).
 According to Hal Leonard Corporation’s sheet music published at Musicnotes.com, it is played in common time at a tempo of 91 beats per minute.
 It is an industrial rock-influenced song featuring a noisy backdrop of sampled, rhythmic noises, including "arcade sounds", and a Walkman rewinding.
 One of the samples is from Leni Riefenstahl's 1935 propaganda film Triumph of the Will of a Hitler Youth boy playing a bass drum; a video clip of the sample was used as on-screen imagery during future concerts on the band's Zoo TV Tour.
 The Edge sings lead vocals, providing a monotone list of "don't" commands: "Don't move / Don't talk out of time / Don't think / Don't worry / Everything's just fine."
 Mullen's backing vocals were the first occasion that he sang on a U2 song.
 Bono contributed "Fat Lady" falsetto vocals, which he provided on other Zooropa songs, as well.
-"Numb"s various sounds were meant to "recreate that feeling of sensory overload", a theme prevalent on the Zoo TV Tour.
+The various sounds in "Numb" were meant to "recreate that feeling of sensory overload", a theme prevalent on the Zoo TV Tour.
 Similarly, the Edge's lyrics "tapped into many of the ideas behind Zoo TV, the sense that we were being bombarded by so much information that you find yourself shutting down and unable to respond."

 Release

 "Numb" was an unlikely choice for a first single, and was released in an even more unlikely format, a video single.
 Though Madonna had already released "Justify My Love" as a video single in 1990 following the blacklisting of that video by MTV, and had existed a decade before with the Human League's 1983 video single, it was an unusual release mode for the early 1990s; DVD singles became commonplace by the latter part of the decade.

 A remix of "Numb" appeared in the 1995 movie Showgirls.
 This song was also remixed by producer Mike Hedges for U2's compilation release for the 1990s, The Best of 1990-2000.

+The main guitar riff was extensively sampled by the band Haim on their 2025 song "Now It's Time."